charmm

 CHARMM Parameter File Format

-CHARMM force field files define the rules and parameters of interactions between atoms in a molecular system.
-It contains several sections related to Qbics:
+CHARMM force field files define the rules and parameters governing interactions between atoms in a molecular system.
+The file contains several sections relevant to Qbics:

-1. BONDS: Describe the equilibrium lengths of covalent bonds and their corresponding force constants.
+1. BONDS: Defines the equilibrium lengths of covalent bonds and their corresponding force constants.

-2. ANGLES: Provides the equilibrium value of the angle within the molecule and its force constant.
+2. ANGLES: Provides the equilibrium values of bond angles and their associated force constants.

-3. DIHEDRALS: Define the potential energy function and the corresponding parameters of the torsion angle.
+3. DIHEDRALS: Specifies the potential energy function and parameters for torsional angles.

-4. IMPROPERS: Define the potential energy function and the corresponding parameters of the out-of-plane torsion angle.
+4. IMPROPERS: Specifies the potential energy function and parameters for out-of-plane (improper) torsions.

 Hint